-2.4 To provide a range of housing sizes, types and tenures which meet local need, including affordable homes, and homes for those residents with specialist accommodation needs.
+4.4 To provide a range of housing sizes, types and tenures which meet local need, including affordable homes, starter homes,(MM5) and homes for those residents with specialist accommodation needs.
 New homes will be created in balanced sustainable communities.